hellonico/niclojure/texten/07_Media.md

 ### You have Vision !

-OpenCV is your do everything imaging framework, running on every platform, with binding for almost any languages.
+OpenCV (Open Source Computer Vision) is a library of programming functions for real time computer vision.
+OpenCV helps you doing everything media related from Image Processing, Camera calibration, 2D and 3D processing, video analysis, face recognition ..

+For a vast set of tutorials, and possibilities have a look at the [OpenCV tutorial page](http://docs.opencv.org/doc/tutorials/tutorials.html).

+Most of those tutorials are in the C++ programming language.

+[vision](https://github.com/nakkaya/vision) was developed by [Nurullah Akkaya](http://nakkaya.com/vision.html) and can get you going a long way into working with a large subset of the OpenCV apis straight in Clojure.

+Let's dive in !

 #### Installing OpenCV

-To install it on Apple OSX we we will use Homebrew again, as we saw a long time ago in the early chapters:
+To install it on Apple OSX we we will use Homebrew again, as we saw a long time ago in the early chapters. opencv has actually been moved to a separate subrepository.
+So we will have to use one more command to get the proper formula:

     brew tap homebrew/science
     brew install opencv